top of page

 This Tailgate Talk is part of the NLTAPA collection.

-Use heavy-duty CUTTERS when cutting heavy wire or bolts.
+• Use heavy-duty cutters when cutting heavy wire or bolts.
 Apply force at a right angle to the cutting edge.
-Never use them near live electrical circuits and wear eye protection.
+Never use cutters near live electrical circuits, and always wear eye protection.

-Don't use claw hammers or crowbars to snap metal bands.
+• Do not use claw hammers or crowbars to snap metal bands.
 Keep a gloved hand over the end that is likely to fly.
-When cutting bolts or rebar, hold the portion to be cut in one hand to keep it from flying.
+When cutting bolts or rebar, hold the portion to be cut in one hand to prevent it from flying.

-Use one hand to operate TIN SNIPS and the other to hold the edges of the metal being cut.
-Don't lean over to cut the entire width when larger stock is being cut or when the material is likely to curl up.
-Never force, hammer, or step on the handle of tin snips to increase leverage.
-Use heavier snips.
+• When using tin snips, operate with one hand and hold the edges of the metal with the other.
+Do not lean over to cut the full width of larger or curled material.
+Never force, hammer, or step on the handles to increase leverage—use heavier snips instead.

-When working with UTILITY KNIVES, wear hand guards, mesh or leather gloves.
-Make the cutting motion away from your body.
-If this isn't possible, keep your body completely clear of the cutting stroke.
+• When working with utility knives, wear hand guards or mesh or leather gloves.
+Make all cuts away from your body.
+If this is not possible, keep your body entirely clear of the cutting stroke.

-Use slow, careful downward strokes to help a SAW cut directly across the material.
-Don't crowd or force a saw through the cut because it may buckle or fly out.
-Keep the saw sharp, properly set and free of cracks and broken teeth.
+• Use slow, careful downward strokes when sawing to cut directly across the material.
+Do not crowd or force a saw through a cut, as it may buckle or fly out.
+Keep saws sharp, properly set, and free of cracks or broken teeth.

-When using a HACKSAW, apply pressure on the downward stroke only.
-On the return stroke, lift the saw and lightly pull it back in the cut to protect the teeth.
-If you twist the blade or apply too much pressure, it may break.
-Cutting too fast will cause the blade to heat up and snap.
-Use oil to keep it lubricated while in use.
+• When using a hacksaw, apply pressure only on the downward stroke.
+On the return stroke, lift the saw and pull it lightly back through the cut to protect the teeth.
+Avoid twisting the blade or applying excessive pressure, which may cause it to break.
+Cutting too quickly can heat the blade and cause it to snap.
+Use oil to lubricate the blade during use.

 bottom of page